cxw620/rust-polyglot/src/syntax.md

 receiver.method(arg0,arg1,arg2)  // see the section on "Methods"
 |arg0, arg1: Type1| -> ReturnType expression  // closure

-fallible?                      // see "Error handling" *value                         // Deref, see "Traits, methods" type as other_type             // type conversion (safe but maybe lossy) WrappedCounter { counter: 42 } // constructor ("struct literal")
+fallible?                // see "Error handling" *value                   // Deref, see "Traits, methods" type as other_type       // type conversion (safe but maybe lossy) Counter { counter: 42 }  // constructor ("struct literal")

 collection[index]        // usually panics if not found, eg array bounds check thing.field              // field of a struct with named fields